FG to ASUU: No going back on IPPIS implementation – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-The Federal Government has insisted that there is no going back on the implementation of the Integrated Personnel and Payroll Information System (IPPIS) in the public service.
+Federal Government has insisted that there is no going back on the implementation of Integrated Personnel and Payroll Information System (IPPIS) in the public service.

-This is coming on the heels of the Academic Staff Union of Universities’ (ASUU) insistence to embark on a strike action despite government backing down on its earlier decision to pay January salaries via IPPIS platform.
+This is coming on the heels of the Academic Staff Union of Universities (ASUU) insistence to embark on strike despite government’s backing down on its earlier decision to pay January salary via IPPIS platform.

-The office of the Account-General of the Federation had asked the Minister of Finance not to release funds meant for January salaries to members of the academic community, saying payments would be made through the IPPIS platform.
+The Office of the Account-General of the Federation had asked the finance minister not to release funds meant for January salaries to members of the academic community, saying payments would be made through the IPPIS platform.

-The union insisted they are mobilising for a strike, citing not only the Federal Government’s threat over IPPIS but the delay in honouring the agreement reached with the union in February 2019.
+The union insisted it was mobilising for a strike, citing not only the Federal Government’s threat over IPPIS but the delay in honouring agreement reached with the union in February 2019.

-The Acting Head of the Civil Service of the Federation, Dr Folasade Yemi-Esan, said that government’s resolve to implement the IPPIS policy stems from the belief that public service payroll system would be sanitised with enhanced data integrity.
+Acting Head of the Civil Service of the Federation, Dr. Folasade Yemi-Esan, said government’s resolve to implement the IPPIS policy stemmed from the belief that public service payroll system would be sanitised with enhanced data integrity.

 She said this at the opening of five-day induction training for newly recruited officers at grade level 07-10.